 STUDIES IN CLASSICAL ARCHAEOLOGY I AND II

 CLASS 601 SEM 900 and CLASS 602 SEM 900

 • Students will work on independent study topics, in discussion with the project directors.

-The Department of History and Classics will look after registering ALL field school students in the ALL the necessary courses associated with field school upon acceptance of your applications.
+Upon acceptance of your application, the Department of History and Classics will look after registering ALL field school students in ALL the necessary courses associated with field school.